Machines Learn Number Fields, But How? The Case of Galois Groups: Galois groups of number fields

 Especially, if there exists a prime $p$ with $p \equiv 5 \Mod{6}$ and $a_{p^2}(K) = 1$, then $\Gal(K / \bQ) \simeq S_3$. \item The set of possible values of $a_{p^3}(K)$ is given by

 Especially, if there exists a prime $p$ with $a_{p^3}(K) = 1$, then $\Gal(K / \bQ) \simeq C_6$. \end{enumerate} \end{corollary}

-\begin{example} Consider the bold branch in Figure \ref{fig:sextic_zeta}.
-If a sextic field satisfies the inequalities, then we have $0.5 < a_{19^2} \le 2.0$, hence $a_{19^2} = 1$.
+\begin{example}[$C_6$, sufficient condition] Consider the bold branch in Figure \ref{fig:sextic_zeta}.
+If a sextic field satisfies the inequalities, then we have $ 0 < a_{19^2} \le 2$, hence $a_{19^2} = 1$ since $a_{19^2}$ cannot be 2 (Table \ref{tab:sexticeuler}).
 Since $19 \equiv 1 \pmod{6}$, Corollary \ref{cor:sextic_zc} implies that the field has to be a $C_6$-extension, which shows that the branch always gives a correct prediction. \end{example}

 One may ask whether Corollary \ref{cor:sextic_zc} can distinguish between $C_6$- and $S_3$-extensions by searching for primes $p$ such that $a_{p^2}(K)=1$.
 Table \ref{tab:galois_6} shows that $a_{p^2}(K)=1$ occurs only when the decomposition type of $p$ is $(3,2,1)$ or $(6,1,1)$, implying that $p$ must ramify in $K$.
 Consequently, for any Galois sextic extension $K$, verifying that $a_{p^2}(K)=1$ for a ramifying prime $p$ with $p \equiv 1 \pmod{6}$ suffices to conclude that $K$ is a $C_6$-extension.
 Table \ref{tab:sextic_psq_dist} presents the distribution of sextic fields according to the value of $a_{p^2}(K)$ for a fixed prime $p$ and Galois group $G\in \{C_6,S_3\}$.
-For example, about 7\% of $C_6$-extensions satisfy $a_{19^2}(K)=1$.
+For example, about 7\% of $C_6$-extensions on \texttt{LMFDB} satisfy $a_{19^2}(K)=1$.
 In such cases, the above procedure correctly identifies the Galois group.

 \paragraph{Logistic regression}